nickmckenney/Building-a-JSON-API/readme.md

 ### Asking For Help

-Instructors will be offering support on Monday, Tuesday and Wednesday during Open Office Hours, 10:00am - 12:00pm in Classroom 5.
+Instructors will be offering support on Monday, Tuesday, and Wednesday during Open Office Hours, 10:00am - 12:00pm in Classroom 5.

 We will be providing continuous support via GitHub, on the issues section of this repo.
 This is to mirror "in-the-wild" practices.
 Oftentimes, developers will interact with each other via GitHub issues, particularly in remote work settings.